 It will create an AI research agenda and technology roadmap, and a series of AI deployment scenarios in specific contexts.
 The Chair will embed the values of ethics, well-being, peace and human rights within AI, how stakeholders and policymakers can best utilize AI, taking advantage of its benefits and minimizing risks.

-John Shawe-Taylor has the role of Chairholder and is already working with the Knowledge Societies Division, CI sector of UNESCO to prepare a mapping of the AI ecosystem in developing countries.
+John Shawe-Taylor has the role of Chairholder and is already working with the Knowledge Societies Division, CI sector of UNESCO to prepare a mapping of the AI ecosystem in emerging economies.
 He was also indtrumental in designing with the K4A team a challenge for the 2nd World Open Educational Resources (OER) Congress named “Artificial Intelligence for solving SDG 4” and organized an accompanying event at the Congress on the same theme with several other Chairs.

 We are at the threshold of an era when much of our productivity and prosperity will be derived from the systems and machines we create.
 We are accustomed now to technology developing fast, but that pace will increase and AI will drive much of that acceleration.
 The impacts on society and the economy will be profound, although the exact nature of those impacts is uncertain.
 We are convinced that because of the UK’s current and historical strengths in this area UCL is in a strong position to lead rather than follow in both the development of the technology and its deployment in all sectors of industry, education and government.